Kong/kong_ai_gateway-portkey-litellm-benchmark/1. AWS-EKS/aws-eks.md

 # AWS and EKS

-## Cluster Creation and Tools Node
+## EKS Cluster Creation and Tools Node

+Initially, the EKS Cluster has a single Node where we are going to install the tools and controller necessary for the benchmark including
+* AWS Load Balancer Controller
+* EBS CSI Driver add-on
+* Prometheus

+Create an AWS Key Pair to be able to login to the Node if needed.

 ```
 eksctl create cluster -f - <<EOF